Benykoz/gym_px4/README.md

 # gym_px4
 openai/gym wrapper for PX4 Gazebo SITL using MAVSDK

+###work in progress###
-This is a work in progress with two current branches - master branch with which the env.step fucntion only sends commands to the uav and the sim_step branch where the simulation is actualy discrete and env.step advances the sim one time step using pygazebo.
-However sometimes pygazebo causes gazebo to freeze and crash after several simulation. trying to find the problem and any help would be appriciated.
+The env.step fucntion only sends mavlink commands to the drone while the simulation runs freely. using Pygazebo we can pause the simulation and advance it step by step as a real gym interface should be, however using WorldControl().step from pygazebo seems to crash gazebo oftenly. any help would be appriciated.

 ## Installation: